Embroidery for Beginners - Stitching Made Simple

 Trace the design onto the fabric using a transfer method of your choice.
 This could be done by lightly sketching the design with a water-soluble pen or by using iron-on transfer methods.

 Place the fabric in an embroidery hoop.
-Ensure the fabric is taut but not stretched, as excessive stretching can distort the final design.
+Make sure the fabric is tight but not stretched, as excessive stretching can distort the final design.

 Start with outlining the design using a simple back stitch or running stitch.
 Begin stitching along the traced design, working with one color at a time.
 This will help create a clear outline for your project.